hperrin/svelte-material-ui/MIGRATING.md

 - IconButton now has a `focusRing` property to control whether the focus ring is shown.
 - Dialog now has a `scrimRemoved` property to remove the Scrim behind the dialog.
 - Form Field now has a `justify` property to justify the label and input.
+- Tooltip timing has been changed to 250ms to show and 100ms to hide (previously 500ms and 600ms respectively).
+- Plain Tooltips now do not respond to mouse events.
+- Plain Tooltips now actually look like the Material Spec.

 # SMUI 7 -> SMUI 8